ojaksch/MiSTer_tty2tft/doc/README.md

 - Type in
 `wget https://raw.githubusercontent.com/ojaksch/tty2tft/main/installer.sh -O - | bash -s -- FORCE DISPLAYTYPE`
-**DISPLAYTYPE** is the type of your display, one of HX8347D, ILI9341, ILI9486, ILI9488 so, for example, your line should read
+**DISPLAYTYPE** is the type of your display, one of HX8347D, ILI9341, ILI9486, ILI9488 or ILI9341SPI so, for example, your line should read
 `wget https://raw.githubusercontent.com/ojaksch/tty2tft/main/installer.sh -O - | bash -s -- FORCE ILI9341`
 when flashing for a display ILI9341.
 This will download and flash the ESP firmware.
 You should see a [welcome screen](https://github.com/ojaksch/MiSTer_tty2tft/blob/main/pictures/000-arcade.jpg) after the reboot of the ESP.